University Honors College

-The Urban Honors College offers courses in the theory and research methods of the human, natural, and social sciences as well as a wide-ranging selection of intensive interdisciplinary seminars.
+Honors at PSU offers courses in the theory and research methods of the human, natural, and social sciences as well as a wide-ranging selection of intensive interdisciplinary seminars.
 Students have the opportunity to work closely with faculty on research projects, network and gain experience through internships, and study abroad with Honors faculty.
 In their final year, Honors students research and write a baccalaureate Honors thesis.

-The Urban Honors College engages faculty from across PSU's campus, giving students the opportunity to work with our finest teachers and researchers.
-Urban Honors students become disciplined, nimble thinkers, prepared to become leaders, and ready to apply their academic learning to the challenges and uncertainties of the real world.
+Engaging faculty from across PSU's campus, the University Honors College gives students the opportunity to work with our finest teachers and researchers.
+Honors students become disciplined, nimble thinkers, prepared to become leaders, and ready to apply their academic learning to the challenges and uncertainties of the real world.

 To view the degree map for Urban Honors undergraduate students, go to www.pdx.edu/academic-programs/undergraduate-programs.

 Eligibility and admission

 Interested students must complete the additional Urban Honors application questions available as part of the PSU undergraduate application.
 Current PSU students wishing to transfer into the Honors College should see the Honors website for instructions on completing an application: www.pdx.edu/honors.
 Students are welcome to transfer into the University Honors College from outside institutions or from within PSU at any point in their freshman, sophomore, or junior years.
 Students wishing to transfer into Honors as seniors should contact the University Honors Director to discuss their research experience and thesis plans.